 • Pest Management: integrated pest management

 Habitat management strategies that increase the functional agrobiodiversity of agroecosystems have been associated with reductions in the number of many herbivore pests, in temperate, subtropical and tropical cropping systems.
-Increasing the functional diversity of agroecosystems by combing crops with non-crop, secondary plant functional groups that provide resources for natural enemies and/or alter the behavior and distribution of pests has been a particularly effective approach to pest management.
+Increasing the functional diversity of agroecosystems by combining crops with non-crop, secondary plant functional groups that provide resources for natural enemies and/or alter the behavior and distribution of pests has been a particularly effective approach to pest management.
 A common form of functional diversification strategy used in IPM is the push-pull approach, or the spatial integration of secondary plant species with pest attractant and repellent stimuli within agroecosystems.
-Typically, repellent plants (the "push" component) are placed within close physical proximity of a field (the "pull" component).
+Typically, repellent plants (the “push” component) are placed within close physical proximity of a field (the “pull” component).
 The net movement of pest species is therefore away from the susceptible crop area and into a nearby stand of attractant plants.
-While push-pull approaches are pest-specific, they can also be developed to lure beneficial insects towards the source of concentrated pest populations to maintain pest numbers lows and reduce pest spillover into the crop.
+While push-pull approaches are pest-specific, they can also be developed to lure beneficial insects towards the source of concentrated pest populations to maintain low pest numbers and reduce pest spillover into the crop.
 The incorporation of natural enemy and pest attractant plants within fields and along field margins has been shown to substantially increase parasitism and mortality levels in multiple species of aphids.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.